Male, ID #19291, b. between 1859 and 1860

 Birth, Marriage and Death informationDoris Cecil Tindall was born on 21 January 1919 at Windsor registered, BRK, ENG; twin to Frank Tindall, mother maiden named Purser.
 She married Captain George Grosvenor Glanville M.C., son of George Joseph Glanville and Elizabeth Adela Black, circa August 1944 at Surrey North Western registered, SRY, ENG.
 Doris Cecil Tindall married John Rodie Peters circa August 1963 at Maidenhead registered, BRK, ENG.
 Doris Cecil Tindall died in January 1999 at Norwich registered, NFK, ENG.

-Other informationDoris Cecil Tindall was also known as Cecil.
-Her married name was Peters.
-Her married name was Glanville.
-She was married 2 times.
+Other informationDoris Cecil Tindall was married 2 times.

 |Captain George Grosvenor Glanville M.C. b. c Nov 1891, d.
 22 Jan 1955|